All Episodes

 Get this.

-When the Declaration of Independence was actually signed, which one could argue we call it a revolution, could have been considered a civil war in a sense that you had under one crown these warring factions, but a revolution in the in the colonies is a better way to describe it.
+When the Declaration of Independence was actually signed, which one could argue we call it a revolution, could have been considered a civil war in a sense that you had under one crown these warring factions, but a revolution in the colonies is a better way to describe it.

-So the war already broke out, Lexington Concord, and that was a year just about before the actual signing of the Declaration of the Independence.
+And that was a year, just about before the actual signing of the Declaration of Independence.

-The founding fathers got together and they said, we hereby declare with that declaration of independence.
+The founding fathers got together and they said, we hereby declare with that Declaration of Independence.

-It was then put on a boat, and it took like three months to make it to England, to the to Great Britain, to the Crown, then Parliament and the Crown go over it and they're like, what's going on?
+It was then put on a boat and it took like three months to make it to England, to Great Britain, to the crown.

 And it took months for a response.

-That meant they signed it, shipped it off, and said, and now we wait.
+That meant they signed it, shipped it off and said, and now we wait.

 Not anymore.